Prevent and Channel in Stockport

 - assess the nature and extent of that risk

-Channel is about safeguarding children and adults from being drawn into involvement in terrorism.
-It is about early intervention to address vulnerabilities, and divert people from harm.
-Participation in Channel is voluntary.
-It is up to an individual, or their parents for children aged 17 and under, to decide whether to take up the support it offers.
+Participation in Channel is voluntary, but the person at risk must give their consent.
+It's up to an individual, or their parents for children aged 17 and under, to decide whether to take up the support it offers.
 Channel does not lead to a criminal record.